 We’ll begin in Bogotá, the vibrant capital, where we’ll explore the colonial-era and administrative heart of La Candelaria, plus the colorful Paloquemao fruit and flower market.
 Then we’ll we be wowed by a visit to a paso fino horse stable plus the world-famous Salt Cathedral of Zipaquirá.
 A highlight will be our two full days in Coffee Country—the Zona Cafetera—where we base ourselves in an antique coffee hacienda.
-Here our photographic excursions will include the acclaimed birding site at Reserva Forestal Nacional Río Blanco, plus Parque Nacional Natural Los Nevados, with its dramatic scenery and frailejones plants.
+Here our photographic excursions will include the exquisite colonial village of Salento, plus a photographic hike in the Valle de Cocora, known for the world’s tallest palm trees.

 Day 1: (Aug 3)

 All participants arrive and settle into our hotel in Bogota.
-Meet with Christopher in the evening for orientation, plus a set-the-scene slide show and dinner.
+Meet with Christopher in the evening for orientation and group dinner.
 Overnight in Bogota.

 Day 2: (Aug 4)

 This morning begins with a tour of the historic and colorful market known as Paloquemao.
+Founded in 1947, the market offers one of the most authentic experiences you can have in Colombia.
 The photo opportunities are endless.
-Afterward, we will then walk through the historic neighborhood of La Candelaria on an exploration of street art.
-After lunch we’ll explore the Botero gallery and nearby Pre-Columbian Gold Museum.
-At sunset, we’ll ride the funicular (or cable car) to the top of Monserrate hill for panoramic photos.
+Afterward, we will visit the Gold Museum and then walk through the historic neighborhood of La Candelaria to visit the Botero gallery, where we’ll lunch.
+This afternoon we’ll explore the political and artsy side of the city on a fascinating (and superbly photogenic) private guided “Graffiti Tour” of Bogotá’s street art.
 Afterward, we’ll enjoy a delicious three-course meal together.
 Overnight in Bogota.

 Day 3: (Aug 5)

-Today our group visits the underground Salt Cathedral of Zipaquirá.
+Today we’ll visit the underground Roman Catholic church (unofficial) known as the Salt Cathedral of Zipaquirá.
 Considered one of the most notable achievements of Colombian architecture, the Cathedral lies within the tunnels of a salt mine 200 meters underground.
 We’ll see and photograph icons, ornaments and architectural details hand carved in the halite rock.
-Once back above ground, we will enjoy a traditional bandeja paisa lunch at a Paso Fino horse breeding farm, followed by the opportunity to photograph a demonstration of Colombia’s favorite horses at the stables.
-Returning to Bogota, the rest of the afternoon is free to explore and photograph Plaza de Bolivar and La Candelaria, teeming with colorful Spanish colonial architecture.
-Dinner at leisure.
+Back above ground, we will photograph a show with Colombia’s unique Paso Fino horses, followed by lunch at the stables.
+At sunset, we’ll visit Monserrate hill for photos.
 Overnight in Bogota.

 Day 4: (Aug 6)

 Today we’ll fly from Bogotá to Manizales, in the heart of Coffee Country.
-We’ll tour the Hacienda Venecia coffee finca and learn the techniques of coffee-tasting while savoring samples and photographing the stupendous setting.
-Dinner and overnight in Manizales.
+After lunch, we’ll tour the Hacienda Venecia coffee finca and learn the techniques of coffee-tasting while savoring samples and photographing the stupendous mountain vistas setting.
+Overnight in Manizales.